nadavlevy40/Lottery---Final-Project-c-/README.md

 ## Bitwise Operations:

 The program uses bitwise operations to compress and decompress the columns and winning column when saving and loading from the binary file.
-This is done by using masks and shifting bits.
+The values of each pair of numbers in the column are stored in a single byte using a mask and shifting bits.

 Have fun!